Are you a parent of Filipino descent who either:

 Ready to start implementing Tagalog in your home?

-Are you ready to learn Tagalog that you can implement today with your family?
+Are you ready to learn Tagalog with your family and implement it today?
 Are you ready to improve your Tagalog so that you can help pass on the language to your own children and to help be a part of the movement for Tagalog to continue for future generations?

 Choose the package that best suits your needs: